USNavalResearchLaboratory/turboWAVE/docs/getting-components.rst

 The `Git <https://git-scm.com/>`_ version control system is fundamental to the evolution, storage, and retrieval of turboWAVE components.

 TurboWAVE components are maintained in a single repository.
 Unless you are doing development yourself, you will typically interact only with the `master branch <https://git-scm.com/docs/git-branch/>`_.
 The `commits <https://git-scm.com/docs/git-commit/>`_ that make up the master branch have varying degrees of stability.
 Stable releases are identified by a `tag <https://git-scm.com/docs/git-tag/>`_.
+The tag may have letter suffixes ``a``, ``b``, or ``rc``, indicating alpha, beta, or release candidate.
+A numerical tag with no letter suffix is the most stable.

 The turboWAVE repository is at `<https://github.com/USNavalResearchLaboratory/turboWAVE>`_.